Bollywood seeks to move past pandemic with $182m film deal

 But much will depend on the nation's progress in containing the virus.

-"That's the big hope, honestly," said Mr Sarkar.
+"That's the big hope, honestly," he said.
 "Even if a third wave comes by September or October, we should be out of this in the next few months."